BrightspaceUI/core/components/collapsible-panel/README.md

 ## Accessibility

 ### Panel label
 By default, the panel is described by screen readers with the `panel-title` attribute.
 There may be situations where the screen reader should read additional information.
-In this case, the aria label can be explicitly defined using the `expand-collapse-label` property.
+In this case, a special label can be specified using the `expand-collapse-label` property.

 ### Keyboard behaviour